kawansoft/SympleGit-Java/README.md

 ### The AI-XOSS Pattern

-AI-XOSS (AI-Extendable Open Source Software) is a software development pattern that integrates artificial intelligence (AI) capabilities into open-source software projects.
-This innovative approach allows users, even those with limited AI knowledge, to enhance software functionalities using AI-assisted tools.
+AI-XOSS is a software development pattern that integrates artificial intelligence (AI) capabilities into open-source software projects.
+This approach allows users, even those with limited or zero AI knowledge, to enhance software using AI-assisted tools.

 The AI-XOSS pattern combines AI technologies with open-source development principles, resulting in software that is both adaptive and user-friendly.
-A key aspect of AI-XOSS is its user-centric design, enabling users to expand software capabilities through AI with minimal technical barriers.
+A key aspect of AI-XOSS is its user-centric design, enabling users to expand software capabilities through AI.

 The primary objective of the AI-XOSS pattern is to encourage open-source developers to publish software that is extendable using AI, without requiring users to have any AI expertise, except for knowing how to submit a prompt to a language model like GPT-4.